Spring Boot vs Spring MVC vs Spring - How do they compare?

 Why do we need Spring Boot?

-Spring-based applications have a lot of configuration.
+While Spring is powerful, Spring-based applications traditionally require a lot of configuration.

 <bean